 Children enjoy the Montessori Does Not Belong activity.
 You can make this activity as straightforward or complicated as you would like to by making the differences more or less subtle.
 Making cards is easy to keep the child’s interest.
-I made a set of “Does Not Belong” cards using real images available if you would like to take a look at them.
+I made a set of “Does Not Belong” cards using real images if you would like to take a look at them.

 This lesson works a child’s logic skills as he closely compares and contrasts the images to make a match.
 The child develops language with these types of activities, as he works from left to right, preparing him for reading and writing.
 Here is a set of Look Alike Matching cards using real images that I created for my teaching.

 I adore Story Sequence cards.
 You can create these cards to apply to a simple act in daily life, like giving a hug.
 You can also apply these cards to science with the life cycle, or even a story from a child’s favorite book.
 Children put the cards in order, working their reading comprehension early on in their journey to reading.